-Depending on the severity of your case, our dentist may recommend additional professional dental cleanings, improved at-home oral hygiene, antibiotic treatment, scaling and root planing (deep cleanings), or gum surgery.
+Depending on the severity of your case, our dentist may recommend additional professional dental cleanings, improved at-home oral hygiene, antibiotic treatment, scaling and root planning (deep cleanings), or gum surgery.

 Regular dental cleanings are not safe for patients when they have gum disease.
 This is because dental cleanings focus on the area above the gum line.
 As a result, the bacteria below the gum line could potentially access the bloodstream and cause sepsis in the patient.

 Instead, we use Scaling and Root Planning or Deep Cleaning treatment.
 This treatment uses special tools to penetrate the gum line and remove the periodontal disease-causing bacteria.
 This treatment is usually done in two appointments, one month apart.